Rangi42/polishedcrystal/README.md

    * N would sympathize with the Ruins of Alph message about how "we depart for their sakes"
    * Somtimes wild Pokémon know an egg move
    * Rock Smash breaks screens instead of lowering Defense (like Brick Break)
-   * Gift a shiny Ditto somewhere (maybe in Pokémon Mansion)

 ## Long-term